AcronicalStar/points-service/README.md

 # General Info
 This is a loyalty rewards web service that accepts HTTP requests and returns responses.
 This web service provides routes that allow users to:
-* Add transactions for a specific payer and date
+* Add transactions for a specific payer/brand and date
 * Spend points and return a list of { "payer": <string>, "points": <integer> } for each call
 * Return all payer point balances.